Julia Franck: Literary works

-Franck is the author of five novels, one short story collections, and the editor of a collection of essays.
+Franck is the author of five novels and one short story collection, and the editor of a collection of essays.
 Her three most recent novels, Lagerfeuer, Die Mittagsfrau, and Rücken an Rücken, as well as the collection Grenzübergänge, engage explicitly with twentieth-century German history.
 Lagerfeuer is set in the West Berlin refugee camp Berlin-Marienfelde in the 1970s and follows four main characters, one of whom, Nelly Senff, has fled East Berlin with her two young children.
 Rücken an Rücken is also set during the years of Germany's division, ending in the early 1960s, and Die Mittagsfrau spans from World War I to divided Germany of the 1950s.

 Although Franck has not described herself as a feminist author, feminist scholars have noted her presentation of women's experience of history, power structures, sexuality, and relationships (such as motherhood).

 Franck's books have been translated into over 35 languages.

 Family connections

-Franck is the granddaughter of sculptor Ingeborg Hunzinger (1915–2009) and a great granddaughter of the artist and illustrator Philipp Franck (1860–1944).
+Franck is the granddaughter of sculptor Ingeborg Hunzinger (1915–2009) and a great great granddaughter of the artist and illustrator Philipp Franck (1860–1944).